rtCamp/Frappe-Manager/docs/guides/index.md

     ---

-    Mailpit for email testing and Adminer for database inspection, enabled by default on dev benches.
+    Mailpit for mail and Adminer for the database, plus the `fm auth` basic auth prompt that can front either the tools or the whole site.

 -   :lucide-cpu:{ .lg .middle } &nbsp; **[fmx: In-Container Services](fmx.md)**